 - Transparent file compression/decompression and transparent file chunking

-- Capability to work in offline mode providing that all required files are cached
+- Capability to work in offline mode provided that all required files are cached

 - Dynamic expansion of environment variables embedded in symbolic links